counternote/counternote/README.md

       'lell?'      ll  ========||========  he        'heh'
                 ♭6             ||              3
       'leave'           lv  ===||===  hi             'hee'
-                      5        ht        4         'heart'
+                      5        hp        4          'harp'
                              ♯4/♭5
     ————————————————————————————————————————————————————————

-Do this for no more than ten minutes, maybe changing the *seed* to get a feel for the relative nature of spans.
+Do this for no more than ten minutes, maybe changing the *key* to get a feel for the relative nature of spans.
 Then repeat for the interval up to an octave below:

     ————————————————————————————————————————————————————————
       HUE CLOCK: DESCENDING COUNTERCLOCKWISE